ehForwarderBot/ehForwarderBot/docs/guide/master.rst

 Message delivery
 ----------------

-Note that sometimes users may send messages outside of this EFB session, so that slave channels might provide a message has its author marked as "self".
+Note that sometimes the User may send messages outside of this EFB session, so that slave channels MAY provide a message with its author in the “self” type.

 Implementation details
 ----------------------